meenhalali/DCL-6-Final-Airbnb-Listing-Searcher/README.md

 To make the travel blog link be functional run "rails s" on project with ruby on rails DCL 7 at link below.

 https://github.com/meenhalali/DCL-7-Ruby-Blog-Final

+To view website functionality easily please download and view the Airbnb-Listing-Finder-All-functionality.mkv file